Rumcohol/LocustABM/README.md

 * marching_threshold: Threshold for determining if a locust will march
 * band_threshold: Threshold for determining if a locust will form a band

+For each locust, a decision is made whether to march in a random direction or form a band and move towards the closest locust in their neighborhood, based on the **marching_threshold** and **band_threshold parameters**.
+If the locust decides to march, its orientation is set to a random direction within a certain range of its neighbors' average orientation.
+If the locust decides to form a band, its orientation is set to the orientation of the closest locust in its neighborhood.
+The locust's position is then updated by moving in the direction of its new orientation, with periodic boundary conditions enforced to keep the locusts within the simulation grid.

 # Running the Simulation
 To run the simulation, simply execute the Python code in your preferred environment or terminal.
 The resulting animation will be saved as a video file named **'locusts.mp4'** in the same directory as the code file.